 Cats in residence!

-I finally taped a sign to the loo door saying “Cats in Residence” so that Spud and Louis had the lap of luxury and we made do with the office which had a nearly negotiable path to the desk and our bedroom.
+I finally taped a sign to the loo door saying “Cats in Residence” so that Spud and Louis could settle down in the lap of luxury and we had to make do with the office which had a nearly negotiable path to the desk and our bedroom.

 By the second day of filming we had found a routine and Danni was exercised and young horse fed before the film crew arrived and I had got quite used to helping myself to a cup of coffee from the catering table whenever I fancied one – the trick was to find the table as it tended to magically relocate around the courtyard or garden according to the scenes being shot.